“One and done” should be a phrase that online retailers avoid like the plague.

-Bose responded to his tweet, saying they’d be happy to replace the foam earpieces for free, which caught our friend off-guard, delighted him and secured his business all in one move.
-The costs of offering a free replacement or upgrade is minimal compared with your customer’s lifetime value.
+Bose responded to his tweet, saying they’d be happy to replace the foam earpieces for free, which caught our friend off-guard, delighted him, and secured his business all in one move.
+The cost of offering a free replacement or upgrade is minimal compared with your customer’s lifetime value.

 3. Take a personalized omnichannel approach to the customer experience